SamuelUdeh/dockerized-wordpress/README.md

-# Dockerizing a WordPress site
+# Dockerizing A WordPress Site

 This project demonstrates how to set up a WordPress site using Docker and Docker Compose.
 It provides a complete development environment with a MySQL database, enabling easy deployment and management of the WordPress application.